AMS-MRC-disc-math-bio/pmfe/README.md

 This will download the code and build our custom version of iB4e.

+## Updating

+If you used Git to download your copy of this software, you can update it easily.
+Just run `git pull` in a terminal from anywhere inside the repository to fetch the latest version.
+Be sure to run `make` in the `iB4e` directory if the iB4e code has been updated!

 ## Usage

 Given a FASTA file representing an RNA sequence, the program will produce a Sage file representing the regions of ℝ<sup>3</sup> in which given structures are optimal.